 Drug use treatment and re-integration

 There remains significant scope for reforming drug legislation and improving policies on drug use in Southeast Asia.
-UNODC works to increase the quality of drug treatment services, especially in the case of ATS, with a particular focus to promote the use of voluntary, community-based drug treatment approaches.
-In 2011-12, action plans to adapt and implement evidence-based approaches were approved by the six countries participating in the Memorandum of Understanding on Drug Control in the Mekong Sub-Region.
+UNODC works to increase the quality of drug treatment services, with a particular focus on promoting the use of voluntary, community-based drug treatment approaches.
+In line with the UNGASS 2016 outcome document, action plans to adapt and implement evidence-based approaches to drug treatment and services were approved by the six countries participating through the Memorandum of Understanding on Drug Control in the Mekong Sub-Region.
+What we do:

 UNODC focuses on assisting Member States in conjunction with regional and national level partners including other UN agencies, particularly the WHO.
 UNODC has developed a training package on Community-based Services for People Who Use Drugs in Southeast Asia and has begun training healthcare personnel in the region.
 These materials are now available in Chinese, Burmese, Khmer, Laotian, Thai and Vietnamese.